yifan-fanyi/Pixelhop/readme.md

 last update 2019.09.25

 # Pixelhop
 From [arXiv:1909.08190](https://arxiv.org/abs/1909.08190).
-This is a well packed Pixelhop Layer with simple usage.
+There are well packed Pixelhop unit and LAG unit with simple usage.
 It uses Saab ([arXiv:1810.02786](https://arxiv.org/abs/1810.02786)) inside it, part of the Saab code is modified from https://github.com/davidsonic/Interpretable_CNN.

 ## Usage
 Run the code in `Python3` in `./src` folder.